PaddlePaddle/XWorld/xrobot/README.md

 On Ubuntu and derivatives, use following script to benchmark:

-    sh run_benchmark.sh --num-proc 3 --num-gpu 1
+    sh Benchmark.sh --num-proc 3 --num-gpu 1

 The results are approximate framerates in each process (include rendering and simulation).
-The total framerate should reach approx. 500 - 1500 fps on decent Nvidia GPU with EGL backend.
+The total framerate should reach approx. 1000 - 1500 fps on decent Nvidia GPU with EGL backend.

+This benchmark requires SUNCG JSON format scene file with all 3D modles and textures!

 # Python Tutorial